Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: : A Real-world Finance Accounting Workflow Benchmark

 \subsection{Dataset Characteristics}

 \textsc{Finch} comprises 172 meticulously annotated, enterprise-grade workflows that collectively capture the compositional, messy, multimodal, and collaborative nature of real finance and accounting work.
-Across these workflows, the corpus contains 1{,}710 spreadsheets together with 13 PDFs, 7 images, 3 Word documents, and additional files such as JSON, CSV, and Markdown.
+Across these workflows, the corpus contains 1{,}710 spreadsheets (956 distinct ones in 301 Excel files) together with 17 PDFs, 12 images, 3 Word documents, as well as JSON, CSV, and Markdown.
 This mixture reflects how real analysts coordinate over heterogeneous artifacts rather than clean, single-table inputs.

 Figure~\ref{fig:biz_distribution} summarizes the coverage of task and business types.
 On the task side, categories are: \begin{itemize} \item Calculation (119 workflows): filling in formulas or computing figures (e.g., net value). \item Structuring / Formatting (86): reorganizing tables (e.g., adjusting hierarchies), formatting content (e.g., font size and cell fill), and inserting/deleting rows or columns. \item Data Entry / Import (44): transcribing or importing data from spreadsheets, PDFs, images, or external sources into spreadsheets. \item Validation / Review (37): checking consistency and reconciling calculations within a sheet or across sheets/files. \item Cross-sheet/file Retrieval (36): pulling values from multiple sheets or files into a target workbook. \item Summary / Visualization (33): producing summaries or charts that surface key financial insights. \item Financial Modeling (15): extending or calibrating valuation and timing models, often via scenario and sensitivity analysis. \item Web Search (11): collecting financial data from the web and integrating it into spreadsheets. \item Translation (3): translating spreadsheets or reports while preserving structure, formatting, and layout. \end{itemize}